-Every morning his offspring's departure Is constant recalled: he cares not to wait for 60 The birth of an heir in his borough-enclosures, Since that one through death-pain the deeds hath experienced.
-He heart-grieved beholds in the house of his son the Wine-building wasted, the wind-lodging places Reaved of their roaring; the riders are sleeping, 65 The knights in the grave; there's no sound of the harp-wood, Joy in the yards, as of yore were familiar.
-[1] 'Gomelum ceorle' (2445).-H. takes these words as referring to Hrethel; but the translator here departs from his editor by understanding the poet to refer to a hypothetical old man, introduced as an illustration of a father's sorrow.
+[A parallel case is supposed.]
+So to hoar-headed hero 'tis heavily crushing [83] To live to see his son as he rideth Young on the gallows: then measures he chanteth, Assong of sorrow, when his son is hanging For the raven's delight, and aged and hoary He is unable to offer any assistance.
+Every morning his offspring's departure Had to part from existence with vengeance untaken.
+Is constant recalled: he cares not to wait for The birth of an heir in his borough-enclosures, Since that one through death-pain the deeds hath experienced.
+He heart-grieved beholds in the house of his son the Wine-building wasted, the wind-lodging places Reaved of their roaring; the riders are sleeping, The knights in the grave; there's no sound of the harp-wood, Joy in the yards, as of yore were familiar.
+[1] 'Gomelum ceorle' (2445).-H. takes these words as referring to Hrethel; but the translatc here departs from his editor by understanding the poet to refer to a hypothetical old mar introduced as an illustration of a father's sorrow.
 Hrethrel had certainly never seen a son of his ride on the gallows to feed the crows.
-The passage beginning 'swá bið géomorlic' seems to be an effort to reach a full simile, 'as ... so.'
-'As it is mournful for an old man, etc. ... so the defence of the Weders (2463) bore heart-sorrow, etc.' The verses 2451 to 24631/2 would be parenthetical, the poet's feelings being so strong as to interrupt the simile.
-The punctuation of the fourth edition would be better-a comma after 'galgan' (2447).
-The translation may be indicated as follows: (Just) as it is sad for an old man to see his son ride young on the gallows when he himself is uttering mournful measures, a sorrowful song, while his son hangs for a comfort to the raven, and he, old and infirm, cannot render him any kelp-(he is constantly reminded, etc., 2451-2463)-so the defence of the Weders, etc. XXXV.
+The passage beginning 'swá bið géomorlic' seems to be an effort to reach a full simik 'as ... so.'
+'As it is mournful for an old man, etc. ... so the defence of the Weders (2463 bore heart-sorrow, etc.' The verses 2451 to 24631⁄2 would be parenthetical, the poet' feelings being so strong as to interrupt the simile.
+The punctuation of the fourth editio would be better-a comma after 'galgan' (2447).
+The translation may be indicated a follows: (Just) as it is sad for an old man to see his son ride young on the gallows when h himself is uttering mournful measures, a sorrowful song, while his son hangs for a comforto the raven, and he, old and infirm, cannot render him any kelp-(he is constanting reminded, etc., 2451-2463)-so the defence of the Weders, etc. XXXV.

 REMINISCENCES (continued).-BEOWULF'S LAST BATTLE.
 "He seeks then his chamber, singeth a woe-song One for the other; all too extensive Seemed homesteads and plains.
-So the helm of the Weders Hrethel grieves for Herebald.

-Mindful of Herebald heart-sorrow carried,

-5

-Stirred with emotion, nowise was able

-To wreak his ruin on the ruthless destroyer:

-He was unable to follow the warrior with hatred,

-With deeds that were direful, though dear he not held him.

-Then pressed by the pang this pain occasioned him,

-10

-He gave up glee, God-light elected;

-He left to his sons, as the man that is rich does,

-His land and fortress, when from life he departed.

-Strife between Swedes and Geats.

-Then was crime and hostility 'twixt Swedes and Geatmen,

-O'er wide-stretching water warring was mutual,

-15

-Burdensome hatred, when Hrethel had perished,

-And Ongentheow's offspring were active and valiant,

-Wished not to hold to peace oversea, but

-Round Hreosna-beorh often accomplished

-Cruelest massacre.
-This my kinsman avengèd,

-20

-The feud and fury, as 'tis found on inquiry,

-Though one of them paid it with forfeit of life-joys, Hæthcyn's fall at Ravenswood.
-With price that was hard: the struggle became then

-Fatal to Hæthcyn, lord of the Geatmen.
+So the helm of the Weders Mindful of Herebald heart-sorrow carried, Stirred with emotion, nowise was able To wreak his ruin on the ruthless destroyer: He was unable to follow the warrior with hatred, With deeds that were direful, though dear he not held him.
+[84] Then pressed by the pang this pain occasioned him, Heogave up glee, God-light elected; He left to his sons, as the man that is rich does, His land and fortress, when from life he departed.
+Then was crime and hostility 'twixt Swedes and Geatmen, O'er wide-stretching water warring was mutual, Busdensome hatred, when Hrethel had perished, And Ongentheow's offspring were active and valiant, Wished not to hold to peace oversea, but Round Hreosna-beorh often accomplished Hrethel grieves for Herebald.